DarkC343/fracn/README.md

 # fracn
-Verilog testbench generator has been added to perl script
+Verilog testbench generator has been added to perl script.

+Original version can be found [here](http://fractional-divider.tripod.com/).